CodeReviewDAO/dxd_codereview/Reviews/ 359 - Improved Golang SDK for Casper Network/1 - Go SDK improvement/README.md

 ## General Observations

-Code is generally well-structured and readable.
+Code is generally well-structured and readable but could be more documented.
-But the documentation presented in the README could be improve.
+The documentation presented in the README could be improve.
 The project could have a dedidacted website for the technical documentation (eg : using Github Pages) instead of having most of the structs in the README.

 # Final Conclusion
 The project meets the functional requirements.
 The reviewer was able to build and run the unit tests.
 The reviewer recommend to add unit tests for the keypairs under the curve SECP256K1.